Muhteşem Yüzyıl: International popularity

 In Greece, the series has become quite popular for people of all socioeconomic backgrounds and ages.
 Many Greek viewers enjoyed the visuals and oriental decorations present in the show, as well as the cultural proximity and historical ties between the two countries.
 It has become so popular that Bishop Anthimos of Thessaloniki and the Golden Dawn party condemned the show and urged Greeks not to watch it.
 "No one should watch Muhteşem Yüzyıl, The Magnificent Century," Anthimos said.
 He added, "By watching the Turkish series we are telling them we have surrendered."

 In North Macedonia, the high popularity of Turkish TV series caused concerns about Turkish impact on Macedonian society, prompting the parliament to pass legislation in 2012 to require an increase in airtime for domestic productions.

 In Chile where the series is called El Sultán (The Sultan) it is aired since December 14 in Canal 13 on prime time with great success.
 The Spanish voice of Suleiman is the same as the one of Onur in the Turkish soap opera Las mil y una noches.
 The series is part of a wave of Turkish soap operas that have become popular in Chilean TV.
 The series debuted right after the penultimate chapter of Los 80, a popular historical family drama produced by Canal 13.

 In Pakistan, the show was named میرا سلطان: داستان جلال و جمال (Mera Sultan: Dastan-e-Jalal-o-Jamal; lit.
 My Emperor: Story of Bravery and Love) and it aired on channel Geo Kahani.
 Geo Kahani claims that it was the channel's most popular show and received the highest TRPs.
-The Pakistani drama industry was adversely affected by the popularity of Turkish dramas, and lead actor Halit Ergenç to win first ever International Icon Award in Pakistan's biggest awards show Lux Style Awards in 2017.
+The Pakistani drama industry was adversely affected by the popularity of Turkish dramas, and led actor Halit Ergenç to win first ever International Icon Award in Pakistan's biggest awards show Lux Style Awards in 2017.